alinaavanesyan/alina/pages/mentoring.md

 <h3><strong>2.
 Molecular gut content analysis of the spotted lanternfly</strong></h3>
 Over the past 2 years, I've been mentoring several students in different aspects of the molecular gut content analysis of the spotted lanternfly. <strong>Jessica</strong> and <strong>Nurani</strong>, our former lab managers, conducted DNA extractions and PCR amplification of a portion of trnL-intron from ingested plants; <strong>Darsy</strong>, a Ph.D. student, helped with obtaining and depositing plant sequences to the NCBI GenBank database; <strong>Hannah</strong>, an undergraduate student, is currently working on meta-barcoding of the lanternfly gut contents using a NGS-approach.

 <strong>Hannah</strong>, my current mentee and a great helper, is making an incredible progress: after less than a month of training she is now independently conducting all the steps from DNA isolation, PCR, and preparing samples for NGS sequncing.
-Hannah is currently working on identification of obtained sequences and qualitative analysis of the spectrum of ingested host plants.
+Hannah is currently working on identification of obtained sequences, as well as a qualitative analysis of the spectrum of ingested host plants.
 She is also actively participating in another project, a systematic review of molecular approaches to decipher insect herbivore diet (manuscript is in preparation with Hannah as a coauthor).

 <div class="row">